Qalthos/blog/content/FOSS@RIT/final-stretch.rst

 :date: 2012-02-29 16:15
 :author: Nathaniel Case
 :email: Qalthos@gmail.com
-:tags: pybotwar, hackfest, FLOSS-seminar, webbotwar, openshift
+:tags: pybotwar, hackathon, FLOSS-seminar, webbotwar, openshift

 So the past two days have been madness trying to get the recently christened WebBotWar (or just WebBot) to actually work on the web.